How to Track the Candidate Journey

 Document (AtsDocument)

+Artifacts exchanged during the journey.
+Key fields: type, filename, document_url (short-lived), candidate_id, application_id, job_id.
 Documents power candidate-facing portals and offer workflows.

 Job (AtsJob)

-Jobs explain where the candidate is in the organization's hiring process.
+Context for the application.
+Key fields: name, status, groups[], openings[], public_job_urls[].
+Jobs explain where the candidate sits in the organization's hiring process.

 Step 1: Fetch applications for a candidate